patxu/attackofthedrones/README.md

 ### State Overview

-- NORMAL: in NORMAL mode, you are responsible for thrust, pitch, and roll.
+- NORMAL: in NORMAL mode, you are responsible for thrust (height), pitch (forwards and back), and roll.
 It is advised to reach a desired altitude in NORMAL and then switch to HOVER

-- HOVER: in HOVER mode, you are responsible for pitch, roll, and yaw.
-You are advised to keep your hand in the middle (height-wise) in order to not change yaw unless necessary
+- HOVER: in HOVER mode, the copter holds a steady height and you are responsible for pitch, roll, and yaw.
+Keep your hand at a steady height in order to not change yaw unless necessary

 ### Changing States